hp4k1h5/ephemeris/README.md

 found at |g:ephemeris_diary|/index.md.
 Calls |ephemeris#ind#goto_index()|

 *:EphemerisCopyTodos*
-Look backwards through previous entries for last |g:ephemeris_todos| marker, as defined by the tasks found below the string.
+Copy TODOs from last set of TODOs going back up to 10 years.
+Your
+|g:ephemeris_diary| directory must  be organized in a `.../YYYY/MM/DD.md`
+hierarchy, in order for this function to know which set of TODOs are _most recent_.
+TODOs are defined by the string set in |g:ephemeris_todos|.
+Default is 'TODOs'. **Everything** below that marker is copied to the current day's diary entry.
+It will open today's diary entry in a split.
 Calls
 |ephemeris#lst#copy_todos()|

+*:EphemerisFilterTasks*
-*:EphemerisFilterTasks*  Delete completed tasks, e.g. list items containing `- [x]`, and all associated subblocks until the next incomplete task, e.g. list items containing `- [ ]`, a |g:ephemeris_todos| marker, 2 newlines, or EOF.
+Delete completed tasks, i.e. list items containing `- [x]`, and all associated subblocks until the next delimiter; e.g. list items containing `- [ ]`, a |g:ephemeris_todos| marker, 2 newlines, or EOF.
 See example in |ephemeris#lst#filter_tasks()|.
+The argument [archive] is a boolean which determines whether the filtered tasks are moved to 'g:ephemeris_diary'/.cache/archive.md.
+Default is 0.

 ```md
 *------------------------------------*
 | TODOs (before)                     |